qqqteresa/opencv_pytorch_classification/README.md

 2. Use classify.py to divide data into a labeled train_set and an unlabeled test_set.
 3. Split 20% of the train_set into a valid_set for model evaluation.
 4. Gputest.py to test whether is working normally.
+5. Apply data augmentation techniques including random rotation and normalization.
-5. Use ResNet to train model and safe it in resnet50_model.pth.
+6. Use ResNet to train model and safe it in resnet50_model.pth.
-6. Use this model to test valid_set to get loss and accuracy.
+7. Use this model to test valid_set to get loss and accuracy.
-7. It works certainly and use this model to test test_set.
+8. It works certainly and use this model to test test_set.